prash813/microcloud-demo/microcloud-demo-setup.md

   miroovn cluster list
   ```

 Once the cluster is ready you can install lxd containers or VMs.
-Those are just common lxd commands .
+Those are just common lxd commands e.g. ```lxc launch images:ubuntu/22.04 u2204```.
 You can also specify whether container instances whould be on local storage or distributed storage.

 ## Creating network forward for UPLINK network of your microcloud setup